samoptibrium/clicker/README.md

 # Clickeroo

-Clickeroo is a helpful tool for clicking things.
+Clickeroo is a tool for clicking things.

 I adapted this from some existing code I had lying around for the Optibrium March 2022 Hackathon.

 # Building

-Install Python 3.10+ and edit clickeroo.pro to point to it in LIBS, INCLUDEPATH and DEPENDPATH.
+Install Python 3.10+ and edit clickeroo.pro, adding the path to Python to LIBS, INCLUDEPATH and DEPENDPATH.

 Install the pip packages: